IBM-Cloud/satellite-mvi-lab/README.md

 oc edit scc ibm-mas-visualinspection-scc
 ```

-Look for seLinuxContext and change type from "RunAsAny" to "MustRunAs"
+Look for seLinuxContext and change type from "RunAsAny" to "MustRunAs".
 Trigger recreation of MVI pods

 ```bash